s0ph1e/node-unisender/README.md

 });
 ```

-Full list of methods and options you can find in [UniSender API Documentation](http://www.unisender.com/ru/help/api/).
+Full list of UniSender methods and options you can find in [UniSender API Documentation](http://www.unisender.com/ru/help/api/).

 ### Note